 In the spring of 1994 Simon Irvine compiled the best Doctor Who episode guide on the Internet.
 The guide includes all twenty-six seasons of the series.
-In effort to keep the guide from being lost to fans of The Doctor, I asked his permission to reproduce the guide here.
+In an effort to keep the guide from being lost to fans of The Doctor, I asked his permission to reproduce the guide here.

 I have updated it where necessary, and added my work on The Doctor to round out the guide.

 I do not lay claim to any copyrighted work here; however, I do lay claim to the page layout.

 John Keegan 1998

 This page and the pages that follow are dedicated to one of the best Science Fiction Programs in the history of television.
 That program is, of course, Doctor Who.
 The other number one Science Fiction Program is Star Trek.